opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 CascadeClassifier::CascadeClassifier
 ----------------------------------------
-.. cpp:function:: CascadeClassifier::CascadeClassifier(const string\& filename)
+.. cpp:function:: CascadeClassifier::CascadeClassifier(const string& filename)

     Loads a classifier from a file.